Byron/gitoxide/README.md

 `cargo` is the Rust package manager which can easily be obtained through [rustup].
 With it, you can build your own binary effortlessly and for your particular CPU for additional performance gains.

-The minimum required cargo version is _the latest stable_ release, but may run on older stable releases as well.
+The minimum supported Rust version is [documented in the CI configuration](https://github.com/Byron/gitoxide/blob/main/.github/workflows/msrv.yml#L23), the latest stable one will work as well.

 ```
 # The default installation, 'max'